Labeebopc/e-commerce-website/README.md

 # e-commerce-website
-This is a fully functional e-commerce website like Amazon using Fullstack (ReactJs, NodeJs, ExpressJs, MongoDB) and many other functionalities.
+This is a fully functional e-commerce website like Amazon using Fullstack technologies (ReactJs, NodeJs, ExpressJs, MongoDB) and many other functionalities.

 Project planning: https://github.com/users/Labeebopc/projects/2/views/1?layout=board